breezy-weather/breezy-weather/CONTRIBUTE.md

 Additionally, we usually don’t accept sources that are just frontends to other sources (for example, if they use AccuWeather data, we will just use AccuWeather directly).

-Examples of weather sources that don’t fit: Apple WeatherKit (no free-tier), Weatherbit (free-tier doesn’t have hourly).
+Examples of weather sources that don’t fit:
+- Apple WeatherKit (no free-tier)
+- Microsoft Azure (free-tier requires credit card info)
+- Weatherbit (free-tier doesn’t have hourly)

 ## Git setup for pull requests